datajerk/ctf-write-ups/umdctf2021/furor/README.md

 That will return a bunch of gadgets, but nothing really jumped out at me as immedately useful, probably because I'm new to ARM.

-I didn't see any obvious `win` function either for as easy ROP FTW!
+I didn't see any obvious `win` function either for easy ROP FTW!

 Checking `vmmap`: